-POLS 1150 Introduction to China Studies (1,0,0) (tbc)
+POLS 1150 Introduction to China Studies (1,0,0) This one-unit course is designed specially for Year I China Studies students.
+It introduces students to the origin and development of China studies by examining the state of research and substantive

-This one-unit course is designed specially for Year I China Studies students.
-It introduces students to the origin and development of China studies by examining the state of research and substantive knowledge in the field.
+China studies by examining the state of research and substantive knowledge in the field.
 It also introduces works by noted Chinawatchers or sinologists as well as publications by the teaching staff of China studies at the Hong Kong Baptist University, with an emphasis on the multidisciplinary nature of the field.

-POLS 1510 Foundations of Political Science (3,2,1) (E)
+POLS 1510 Foundations of Political Science (3,2,1)